ia3andy/demo-decks/2026-07-07-rivieradev-roq/slides.md

 ---
+layout: center
+---

-# Most of your projects could be static
+# Most of your projects could use static

-~> ## Only a small part of a typical site is truly dynamic.
+=[high-3 mt-6] ## Even if it shows dynamic content.

+---

+# How?

 <v-click>
 =[high-3 mt-6] ## 🧩 Dynamic components